ThomasClemons/ai-case-study/README.md

     - Regulatory Reporting
 - The US banking system would benefit in the following ways:
     - **Accelerated knowledge growth in AI/ML** - Most US banks don't have the scale or resources to make advancements in AI/ML as quickly as JPMorgan Chase can.
 Sharing insights with these banks would speed up industry growth in AI/ML.
-    - **Reduced Technology cost** - Most US banks have limited capital to fund staff and supporting technoloy for AI/ML.
-Sharing insights with other banks will allow them to preserve captital and allocate it where it is needed.
+    - **Reduced Technology cost** - Most US banks have limited capital and can only fund the staff and supporting technologies for small, incremental advancements in AI/ML.
+Sharing insights with other banks can lead to larger, more significant advancements in AI/ML across the industry, allowing banks to better leverage available captital.
-    - **More secure banking business processes and infrastructure** - Banks would have valuable insight for implementing AI/ML to reduce business risk, make systems more secure, and reduce fraud losses.
+    - **More secure banking business processes and infrastructure** - Banks would have valuable insight for implementing AI/ML to reduce business risk by making systems more secure and reducing credit losses.
-    - **Better compliance with Regulatory Reporting Requirements** - It is critical that banks meet our rigorus, complicated regulatory reporting requirements.
-Banks would have valuable insight for implementing AI/ML to identify rule changes and overlaps between different regulatory reports to accelerate business process and reporting changes to maintain compliance.
+    - **Better compliance with Regulatory Reporting Requirements** - It is critical that banks meet rigorous, complicated regulatory reporting requirements.
+Banks would have valuable insight for implementing AI/ML to identify regulatory rule changes and overlaps between different regulatory reports to accelerate business process and regulatory reporting changes to maintain compliance.

 ## References